Forget Buying the $2.5M Practice, Look at the $950k One Instead

 Up at 5 in the morning?
 Doing it!
 Daily workouts?
 Yep.
 Meal-prepping?
 On it.

-Build a business, start a podcast, dominate Facebook and DentalTown?
+Build a business, record a podcast, dominate Facebook and DentalTown?
 Yeah, I’ve done all that too.

 You know what I don’t understand?
 How come nobody ever talks about rest in the dental world?